The Queen & Zak Grieve

 The Queen & Zak Grieve is a six-part documentary television series produced for The Australian newspaper.
-The series investigates the story of Zak Grieve, a young indigenous man from Australia's Northern Territory who was sentenced to life imprisonment for a murder even the judge said he did not physically commit.
+The series investigates the story of Zak Grieve, a young indigenous man from Australia's Northern Territory who was sentenced to life imprisonment for his part in a contract killing, for which he wasn't present at the murder scene.

-The multiple Walkley Award nominated series was presented by investigative reporter Dan Box and was developed and produced by In Films, in association with The Australian and Screen Australia.
+The series was presented by investigative reporter Dan Box and was developed and produced by In Films, in association with The Australian and Screen Australia.

-Series
+Synopsis

-The Queen & Zak Grieve follows journalist Dan Box, national crime reporter at The Australian newspaper, through the town of Katherine in Australia’s Northern Territory as he and his team investigate the killing of Ray Niceforo in 2011 and the events that led to 19-year-old Aboriginal man Zak Grieve being jailed, despite evidence he was not there when the crime took place.
+The Queen & Zak Grieve follows journalist Dan Box through the town of Katherine in Australia's Northern Territory as he investigates the killing of Ray Niceforo in 2011 and the events that led to 19-year-old Aboriginal man Zak Grieve being jailed, despite evidence he was not there when the crime took place.

 The Northern Territory has had a 20-year non-parole mandatory minimum sentence for murder since 2004.
-In addition, if an individual fails to stop a murder in the state, that party can also be convicted of murder.
-The judge who presided over Grieve’s case described the conviction as an “injustice”.
+In addition, if an individual fails to stop a murder in the state, that person can also be convicted of murder.
+The judge who presided over Grieve's case described the conviction as an "injustice".

 The series features exclusive interviews with many of the people involved, as well as rare crime scene footage, forensic photographs, police interviews with suspects and trial recordings from the case.

 Aftermath

 Following the broadcast of the series, the Northern Territory Attorney-General Natasha Fyles agreed to forward a mercy plea application to the Administrator of the Territory.
-After the Administrator’s secretary told Zak Grieve's mother Glenice, that a letter she had written pleading for her son's release had formally triggered the mercy plea process, the NT’s Chief Minister, Michael Gunner, described Zak’s case as an “anomaly” of “blunt” legislation.
+After the Administrator's secretary told Zak Grieve's mother Glenice, that a letter she had written pleading for her son's release had formally triggered the mercy plea process, the NT's Chief Minister, Michael Gunner, described Zak's case as an “anomaly” of “blunt” legislation.

-Opposition Leader Gary Higgins, said he would support reforming the Territory’s mandatory sentencing laws for murder.
+Opposition Leader Gary Higgins, said he would support reforming the Territory's mandatory sentencing laws for murder.
 The Attorney-General said the royal prerogative of mercy was retained in the Northern Territory and exercised by the Administrator on the advice of the government, handed down by Cabinet.